Mortal-Suen/CDC_bigdata_analytics/Project Outline.md

      - **Correlation Analysis**: Use correlation heatmaps to visualize relationships between the numeric features and the target variable.
      - **Univariate Analysis**: Visualize the distribution of individual features like `Age`, `BMI`, `Income` to detect trends in healthy vs. diabetic populations.
      - **Bivariate Analysis**: Analyze relationships between pairs of variables, such as `BMI` and `Diabetes_binary`, `HighChol` and `Diabetes_binary`, using box plots or scatter plots.
-     - **Multivariate Analysis**: Use pair plots or factor plots to assess how multiple features interact together, especially in relation to diabetes.
      - **Chi-square Tests**: For categorical variables, run chi-square tests to check their independence with the target variable.

 ### 4. **Feature Engineering and Dimensionality Reduction**